layerml/onboarding-project/tutorial5/README.md

-# Tutorial V: How to build a different model by making use of the same sef of features
+# Tutorial V: How to build a different ML model by reusing of existing features

 ## What you will learn in this tutorial?